 - Pizza By The Slice: Designed with the pizzeria in mind, the pizza-by-the-slice feature maximizes the customizability of a pizza.
 Customers can choose how they want each slice prepared and what toppings they would like on it.

 - Inventory Management: Linga’s inventory management abilities — included with the Pro and Enterprise plans — are impressive.
 From the back office, you’ll have access to Linga’s inventory homepage.
 The homepage displays the total value on hand, the cost of goods sold (COGS), low stocks (and their respective quantities), and non-consumer orders.
 The “ingredient categories” tab displays each ingredient within your inventory.
 Each ingredient entered into your inventory is assigned a category (food, beverage, etc.), storage location (freezer, cabinet, etc.), and the vendor from whom the item was purchased.
 The system tracks low stocks and notifies you when an inventory item dips below a certain quantity (set by you).
 Linga can automatically reorder inventory at your discretion, or you can manually create a purchase order.
 The details of each item’s purchase history are saved for future use.

 - Offline Functionality: Linga can function even without a working Wi-Fi connection.

 - Reporting: The back-office dashboard provides a quick way to glance at your business’s sales status.
 The photo below is a screenshot of the dashboard and the reporting categories it displays.
-In the back office, you can also do things, such as adjust modifiers, sort menu configurations, and see customer information.
+In the back office, you can also adjust modifiers, sort menu configurations, and see customer information

 - Loyalty Program: Linga offers a point-based loyalty program that customers can use to receive rewards.
 Note that this is an add-on that costs an extra $29.99/month.